usedme22/Web-development-projects/README.md

 # Web-development-projects
- Using Html , css , javascripts I developed  some project .
+ Using Html , css I developed  some project .